eduvpn/documentation/DEPLOY_FEDORA.md

 By default there is a user `demo` and `admin` with a generated password for portal access.
 Those are printed at the end of the deploy script.

-If you want to update/add users you can use the `vpn-user-portal-add-user`.
+If you want to update/add users you can use `vpn-user-portal-account`.
 Provide an existing account to _update_ the password:

-    $ sudo vpn-user-portal-add-user
+    $ sudo vpn-user-portal-account --add
     User ID: foo
     Setting password for user "foo"
     Password: